Simply put, a membership organization is a nonprofit that has members.

 In some states (e.g. Georgia, Maine, Maryland, Oklahoma, Rhode Island, South Carolina, Virginia and West Virginia), nonprofits that use the services of professional fundraisers will not qualify for a membership organization exemption.
 However, nonprofits that conduct fundraising activities via efforts by their members, employees or volunteers do remain exempt in these states.

-Membership Solicitation Exception
+Membership Solicitation Exemption

 Most states offer a membership organization an exemption from registration so long as its charitable solicitations are limited to the nonprofit organization’s members.
 In some cases, this only includes voting members.
 In a few states, solicitation can extend to families of members.

 Organizations must be aware of what constitutes a “membership organization” and who qualifies as a “member”, as the definition for these terms varies slightly in every state’s statute.
 Some states define “member” differently, according to the type of organization.
 For example, an educational institution’s members usually include students, parents of students, alumni, trustees and, sometimes, friends of the institution.
-This is different than a membership organization where members or voting members in a business or trade association make up the membership class.
+This is different from a membership organization where members or voting members in a business or trade association make up the membership class.

 Since the charitable registration exemption for membership organizations is largely based on restricting solicitation to members, any solicitation made outside of this defined group (e.g. corporations, government entities, nonprofit foundations) makes the nonprofit ineligible for exemption and thus expected to register to solicit.